-Board review sessions are directed by the chief residents and Drs.
-Sheyn & Chaiet and include review of high-yield topics and practice questions in preparation for the annual ABOto inservice examination as well as preparation for the oral and written boards.
-These sessions are currently held bi-weekly.
+Board review sessions are directed by the chief residents and designated faculty and include review of high-yield topics and practice questions in preparation for the annual ABOto inservice examination as well as preparation for the oral and written boards.
+These sessions are currently held bi-monthly.

-A monthly journal club meeting is a forum to review several pertinent articles from the current literature.
+A monthly journal club meeting is a forum to review several pertinent articles from the current literature in a local restaurant.
 In addition, landmark articles are often reviewed as well.

 Temporal Bone Course

 Our department hosts a monthly temporal bone dissection session for the residents with hands-on dissection in our dedicated temporal bone laboratory.
-The temporal bone laboratory is also open to the residents year-round with an ample supply of cadaveric bones for developing surgical dissection techniques.
+The temporal bone laboratory, with 12 drilling stations, is also open to the residents year-round with an ample supply of cadaveric bones for developing surgical dissection techniques.

 Head & Neck Anatomy

-Each year the PGY-1 residents attend all lectures and laboratory sessions of the Head & Neck section of the Gross Anatomy Course offered by the UTHSC College of Medicine Department of Anatomy and Neurobiology.
+Each year the PGY-1 residents attend all lectures and laboratory sessions of the Head & Neck section of the Gross Anatomy Course offered by the UTHSC College of Medicine Department of Anatomy and Neurobiology in November and December.